 Leggy Growth and Small Leaves

 The plant wants more light.
-Move her closer to a window and watch the difference over the following few weeks.
+Move it closer to a window and watch the difference over the following few weeks.
 The change is usually noticeable within a month.

 Loss of Variegation